-Furthermore, it is unreasonable to believe the total increase in the number of words that could happen in the first steps of the Homo Sapiens.
+Furthermore, it is unreasonable that the total increase in the number of words happened along with the first steps of the Homo Sapiens.

 Variability of existing languages

-We do not know the specific calculations for the number of words in the current languages, but we imagine they vary quite a bit, and the very concept of a word would pose a significant problem for such calculations.
+It is not known the number of words in the current idioms, but they should vary quite a bit, and the very concept of a word would pose a significant problem for such calculations.

-Given that language implies an apparent comparative advantage, we should also assume the maximum increasing rate allowed, whatever their general causes may be.
+Given that language implies an apparent comparative advantage, it should have taken place at the maximum increasing rate allowed, whatever their general causes may be.